MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Experiment

 \subsection{Implementation Details}

-\textbf{Datasets.} We conduct extensive experiments on two prominent drone-based geo-localization benchmarks that offer complementary characteristics for comprehensive evaluation.
-University-1652~\cite{zheng2020university} is the first drone-based geo-localization dataset and SUES-200~\cite{zhu2023sues} represents a pioneering benchmark that considers aerial photography captured by drones at different flight heights.
-These datasets collectively enable comprehensive evaluation of cross-view geo-localization algorithms under varying conditions—University-1652 excels in scale and multisource integration, while SUES-200 provides critical insights into altitude robustness and real-world applicability.

-\textbf{Experimental Setup.} We train our model using a batch size of $64$, where each batch contains $P=8$ different location IDs with $K=4$ samples per ID.
+We conduct extensive experiments on two prominent drone-based benchmarks that offer complementary characteristics for comprehensive evaluation.
+University-1652~\cite{zheng2020university} is the first drone-based geo-localization dataset and SUES-200~\cite{zhu2023sues} represents a pioneering benchmark that considers aerial photography captured by drones at different flight heights in the real world.
+We train our model using a batch size of $64$, where each batch contains $P=8$ different location IDs with $K=4$ samples per ID.
 This results in $32$ drone images and $32$ satellite images per batch.
 All images are resized to $224 \times 224$ pixels for both training and testing phases.
 The model is trained for $60$ epochs using the SGD optimizer, initialized with a learning rate of $0.001$ and incorporating a 5 epoch warm-up phase following~\cite{luo2019bag} to stabilize early-stage gradient dynamics.
-For cross-region evaluation in the unsupervised domain adaptation setting, we implement a contrastive learning fine-tuning strategy, limiting adaptation to a single epoch on the University-1652 dataset to mitigate distribution-specific overfitting.
-We employ the AutoAugment~\cite{cubuk2019autoaugment} strategy, which applies optimized combinations of augmentation operations including random cropping, translation, horizontal flipping, and color jittering.
-All experiments are conducted using the PyTorch framework on a single NVIDIA GeForce RTX 3090 GPU with 24GB memory.

-\textbf{Evaluation Protocol.} Following standard practice in cross-view geo-localization~\cite{zheng2020university,zhu2021transgeo}, we evaluate both retrieval accuracy and computational efficiency across all models.

-Retrieval Metrics.
-We adopt Recall@1 to measure the fraction of queries where the correct result appears in the top position.
-Average Precision (AP) provides a comprehensive assessment by considering all relevant items in the ranking.

-Efficiency Metrics.
-We report three efficiency metrics: (1) Parameters: the total number of learnable parameters in millions; (2) FLOPs: floating-point operations computed for a single forward pass; (3) Processing Speed (FPS): in the feature extraction context, the number of drone and satellite images processed per second.
-Note that we set the batch size to 16 to accommodate the multi-view drone data processing.